 The following charts provide insights into donor giving trends at business schools, based on a limited set of institutions, as this information is not required in AACSB's data collection.
 The figures include donations from various sources, including alumni, non-alumni, private organizations, public organizations, and corporations.
-Since the 2021-22 academic year, total donations among this controlled group of schools have declined by 7 percent, signaling several potential factors, including market volatility and inflation, shifts in philanthropic priorities, and declining alumni engagement.
+Since the 2021-22 academic year, total donations among this controlled group of schools have declined by 7 percent, signaling several potential factors, including alumni engagement.